vignesh-kira/appdirect-tweets-app/README.md

 Backend - Node JS (to fetch make twitter api call; Code has been separated from this branch.
 It is run as a separate service in server.)

-Note: The UI code is inside the "client" folder.
+## Branches:

+Client - Contains UI code

+Server - Contains Backend code

 ### Summary of Requirements covered: